kristofa/kristofa.github.io/aboutme.md

 Several occurrences in recent years like my move to Berlin, Germany in 2014, the 'refugee crisis', brexit, the election of Trump and [The Age of Sustainable Development Coursera course](https://www.coursera.org/learn/sustainable-development) has made me more conscious about the need for a more inclusive, compassionate and sustainable future with respect for our planetary boundaries.

 That's why I'm interested in joining organisations and teams that contribute to reaching one or more of the [UN Sustainable Development Goals](https://www.globalgoals.org) or work in the field of Social Innovation.
-Having a positive impact in peoples lives and for our society is important for me.